Community Social Risk Outreach Program

 All of the above are areas that our Community Social Outreach Workers, also known as Community Health Workers, are ready and able to help a patient address!

-Social Drivers of Health are nonmedical factors that influence health outcomes.
+Social risk factors are nonmedical factors that influence health outcomes.
 These are environments where people are born, where they grow, work, live, and age.

-Some examples of Social Drivers of Health may be:
+Some examples of social risk factors may be:

 • Access to health care services